-This project will develop a consistent framework across NSLA libraries for the collection of born-digital material (material created in digital form).
-It will establish common polices and guidelines for sourcing and acquiring materials such as data sets, digital art, digital media and personal digital archives.
+This project is developing a consistent framework across NSLA libraries for the collection of born-digital material (material created in digital form).
+It is establishing common polices and guidelines for sourcing and acquiring materials such as data sets, digital media and personal digital archives.
 The group is working in collaboration with the Digital Preservation project.

-- Stage 1 completed including: born digital collecting audit; definition of born digital materials (glossary); principles of born digital collecting for NSLA libraries; digital collecting framework and guidelines; donor kit for digital collections.
+- Completion of Stage 1 including: born-digital collecting audit; definition of born-digital materials (glossary); principles of born-digital collecting for NSLA libraries; digital collecting framework and guidelines; donor kit for digital collections (2012-2013)

 Working group members